xebialabs-community/xl-chatops-integrations/README.md

 This repository contains:

 * [lita-xl-deploy](lita-xl-deploy): A handler to communicate with [XL Deploy](https://www.xebialabs.com/products/xl-deploy) from your chat room, written for the [Lita](http://www.lita.io) bot framework
-* [xld-lita-bot-notifier](xld-lita-bot-notifier): A plugin for [XL Deploy](https://www.xebialabs.com/products/xl-deploy) that pushes status information to the bot
+* [xld-bot-notifier](xld-bot-notifier): A plugin for [XL Deploy](https://www.xebialabs.com/products/xl-deploy) that pushes status information to the bot
 * [sample-bot](sample-bot): A sample bot configuration

 # Prerequisites